kensiprell/ktorio.github.io/quickstart/quickstart/docker.md

 The last line instructs Docker to run `java` with G10s GC, 4G of memory, and your packaged application.

-## Building and running the Docker image
+## Building and Running the Docker Image

 Build an application package: